bvaledev/hmi-bitcoin-bot-next-react-typescript/README.md

 In main api route for mercadobitcoin, you pass maxBy parameter, its used in checkPrice, this function check the current ticker value and compare with you max value to make a transaction.

-**Remember** Use it with you own risk, i'm not responsablized for lose or profit of values.
+**Remember** Use it with you own risk,  I'm not responsible for losing or profiting of values.
 Keep your key secure.

 For more informations, acess the NodeJS tutorial [LuizTools - Bot de compra e venda](https://www.luiztools.com.br/post/como-criar-um-bot-de-compra-e-venda-de-bitcoin-usando-node-js/)